goto-opensource/Remote-Elevation-of-Privilege/README.md

 * Click 'Create Session'

 * You'll be prompted to enter your player name, and a checkbox to either join the game as a participant or only as a moderator.
+Select game mode: REOP or Cornucopia.
 Finish by clicking 'Create a Session'.

 * Once your session is ready, you'll be given the option to 'Copy Session ID' to share with 3-6 players on another channel.
 The content of the session, whiteboard and player names are transmitted with end-to-end encryption utilizing this ID - the encryption key never leaves the client side of the game, only its hash.